abhaynayar/obsidian/labs/injured_android.md

 ## Flag Seven - SQLite

-Within the activity, we see that the following string is being base64 decoded `MmFiOTYzOTBjN2RiZTM0MzlkZTc0ZDBjOWIwYjE3Njc=` to `2ab96390c7dbe3439de74d0c9b0b1767`.
+Within the activity, the following string is being base64 decoded `MmFiOTYzOTBjN2RiZTM0MzlkZTc0ZDBjOWIwYjE3Njc=` to `2ab96390c7dbe3439de74d0c9b0b1767`.
 We can get the md5 hash of this value from the internet: `hunter2`.

 There was reference to a remote url as well, but it seemed to be rotated.
 I solved it using python.